awsdocs/amazon-ecs-developer-guide/doc_source/service_definition_parameters.md

 `tags`
 Type: Array of objects
 Required: No
 The metadata that you apply to the service to help you categorize and organize them\.
 Each tag consists of a key and an optional value, both of which you define\.
 When a service is deleted, the tags are deleted as well\.
 A maximum of 50 tags can be applied to the service\.
-For more information, see [Tagging Your Amazon ECS Resources](ecs-using-tags.md)\.
+For more information, see [Tagging your Amazon ECS resources](ecs-using-tags.md)\.
 `key`
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 128\.